specklesystems/speckle-archicad/README.md

 - Browse ```./build/Int/Debug/Speckle.apx```

 ### Debugging
-- Right-click SpeckleAddOn in the solution explorer
+- Right-click SpeckleAddOn in the Visual Studio solution explorer
 - Click 'Set as Startup Project'
 - Click run (Local Windows Debugger)
 - By default it will start ArchiCAD 27, make sure that it's installed on your machine